-After the credential store has been configured and a connection established, the privileged web access console can begin using credentials in the credential store to log into endpoints.
+After the credential store has been configured and a connection established, the access console can begin using credentials in the credential store to log into remote systems.

-- Jump to an endpoint with a Jump Item installed as an elevated service on a Windows machine.
+- Jump to a remote system with a Jump Item installed as an elevated service on a Windows machine.

-- Click the Play button to begin screen sharing with the endpoint.
-If the endpoint is at the Windows login screen, the Inject Credentials button is highlighted.
+- Click the Play button to begin screen sharing with the remote system.
+If the remote system is at the Windows login screen, the Inject Credentials button is highlighted.